 This fund was created in 2013 by The Honorable Judd and Kathy Gregg and The Honorable John and Dr. Susan Lynch in honor of Bonnie Newman’s commitment to leadership, education, and public service.
 Bonnie Newman served as interim chancellor of CCSNH, interim president of UNH, executive dean of Harvard University’s John F. Kennedy School of Government, and director of the Lumina Foundation.
 She served as assistant to the president of the U.S. and was chief of staff for Judd Gregg when he served in the U.S. House of Representatives.
 Throughout her life, Bonnie Newman made education a central focus.

-Awarded during the fall and spring semesters to full- or part-time students who are enrolled in associate degree or certificate STEM programs of interest to NASA.
+Awarded during the fall and spring semesters to full- or part-time students who are US Citizens enrolled in associate degree or certificate STEM programs.
+Applicants must have a minimum 3.0 GPA.

 The N.H.
 Scholars award at NHTI is a $500 tuition waiver available to high school students who have graduated from a participating N.H.
 Scholar high school (see www.nhscholars.org/ for a list of high schools) and completed the core course of study upon graduation.
 NHTI may grant up to twelve (12) $500 N.H.
 Scholar awards.